salsablrp/TECH4R_QGIS/README.md

 Before the training starts, it is adviced for the participants to install QGIS in advance so that during the training, participants can follow smoothly.

 # Guide
-* File `Prerequisites.ipynb` consists of tutorial how to install QGIS and information on the datasets used in this training.
 * Folder `Datasets` consists of the data used in this training.
-*
+* File `1.
+Prerequisites.ipynb` consists of tutorial how to install QGIS and information on the datasets used in this training.
+* File `2.
+Overview of Humanitarian Operations and GIS Technology` consists of materials regarding introduction to humanitarian operations and GIS, and how to leverage GIS technology in humanitarian contexts.
+* File `3.
+Hands-on Materials.ipynb` consists of the materials for practical use of QGIS in this training.